goharbor/terraform-provider-harbor/docs/resources/replication.md

 * **replication_policy_id**

 ## Import
-Harbor project can be imported using the `registry id` eg,
+Harbor project can be imported using the `replication id` eg,

 `
 terraform import haror_project.main /registries/7